 Under the Canopée, an enormous sparkling Christmas tree reminds you that more shopping and dining opportunies can be found among the shops inside the multi-storied complex.

 • More to Do Nearby: Shop in Forum des Halles (the below-ground shopping complex surrounding the metro/train station), visit adjacent Église Saint-Eustache, or explore market street Rue Montorgueil to the right (as you face it) of the church.
-Hungry?
-Stop by Alain Ducasse's Champeaux restaurant in the Forum for a glass of wine, a snack, or a full meal.
+Hungry for more than just a snack?
+Stop by Alain Ducasse's Champeaux restaurant in the Forum, or any of the appealing cafes, creperies, bakaeries, and bistros along Rue Montorgueil.

 Find Christmas Market tours & other favorite Paris Christmas activities